 Headaches in my experience are generally very responsive to acupuncture, and I always find them interesting complaints to treat.
 I begin by finding out from you all about the nature of your headaches.
 Often they will have been going on for a while, and you’ll be readily able to answer questions about their characteristics.
 You may or may not have a diagnosis from your doctor, but one of my jobs is to formulate a Chinese medical diagnosis.
 I will ask you about the location of the pain (eg forehead, temples, back), its nature (eg dull, heavy, throbbing), any accompanying symptoms (eg nausea, visual disturbance), any trigger factors (eg stress, weather, tiredness, tight shoulders), and timing (eg time of day, weekdays, weekends, premenstrually, even a seasonal surge).

 I will usually offer treatment weekly for a set period, or twice per week initially if your headaches are particularly severe and frequent.
 I might ask you to keep a simple headache diary so that as the weeks go by, we can measure your progress.
 There will usually be some lifestyle recommendations to help you as well.

-Regarding migraine specifically, Migraine Action has in the past given its “Best Complementary Therapist for Treatment of Migraine” award, to a traditional acupuncturist.
-It continues to recommend acupuncture as an option for patients.
+Regarding migraine specifically, the charity Migraine Action has in the past given its “Best Complementary Therapist for Treatment of Migraine” award, to a traditional acupuncturist.

 Elsewhere on my website, you will find more information on what to expect from a consultation in general, but I hope the above has been helpful with regard to acupuncture treatment for headaches.
 Below, you can also read about some of the scientific research which has been performed on acupuncture for headaches and migraine.